Why Use Document Management Software?

 Another noteworthy fact is that most document control systems are designed to integrate with popular email clients such as Microsoft Outlook and business software suites like Microsoft Office.

 Our comprehensive evaluation of DMS software identified several standouts that provide all the features home and business users need to create and maintain a paperless office, in addition to advanced tools that let you manage user access controls.

 - Dokmee, the Bronze Award winner, is a very good option for business and home users, and it has a well-rounded feature set.
-This DMS software falls into third place because it lacks some common features, like templates to add to your scanned documents, and was more difficult to use than our top-rated software.
-This program is also only designed for Windows computers.
+This DMS software falls into third place because it was more difficult to use than our top-rated software.
+This program is designed for Windows and Apple computers.